ccmbioinfo/ccm_benchmate/docs/contributing.md

 select sections of notes `section_selector` might be more suitable.

 Within each folder there should be at least one python module with the same name, this module will contain the main code that does the task.
 This does not mean that it will contain **all** the code related to the task.
-Have a clear separtion of different kinds of things each module does and try to contain each of these in their respective module.
+Have a clear separation of different kinds of things each module does and try to contain each of these in their respective module.
 You can make this as a CLI script that is callable with arguments (see below) or you can choose to include another file (this can be python or bash -let's keep things standard, if you use bash please set `-oe pipefail`).